Learning how to use Windows 8 features and apps

 Windows 8 has a newly designed Start screen.
 The Start screen contains groups of tiles that represent your software programs, similar to desktop icons but with special advantages.
 It takes only one click or touch to open a software program from a tile.
 Tiles are typically larger and more colorful than desktop icons.
-And many tiles are animated and can display current information directly from the Start screen to keep you up to date without opening the software.
+Many tiles are animated and can display current information directly from the Start screen to keep you up-to-date without opening the software.

 By using tiles, this new Start screen puts all of your most important software applications at your fingertips and allows you to easily move and group your tiles in a way that makes sense to you.